-Gerber was pretty misaligned with the street-level fisticuffs of Daredevil, so he Steve Gerber crossed Daredevil over with the other book–a far superior book–he was writing at the time: Marvel Two-In-One.
+Steve Gerber was pretty misaligned with the street-level fisticuffs of Daredevil, which he was writing at this time, so he crossed Daredevil over with the other book–a far superior book–he was writing: Marvel Two-In-One.

 It’s a wild-and-wacky story in which an actor playing Hitler kills himself, and it kind of is a non-event.
 Anyway, what made Gerber’s work so good was the way he’d create these elaborate small characters with depth and detail, and then he’d just let them go and they’d disappear.

 In these issues, the Black Spectre criminal organization is Daredevil’s target.
 In Marvel Two-In-One #3, DD and The Thing break into Spectre’s base.
 Then, DD learns that they’re a group of black women in masks.
 An interesting use of DD’s sight limitation: We the readers see that the women have facial tattoos that look like Mandrill’s face, but of course Daredevil can’t see that.
 Nevertheless, he learns that they’re being led by The Mandrill, who gains mental control over Black Widow.
 Oh, and Nekra, also from the Shanna comic, is part of this whole thing too.
 Yes, it’s a big, sprawling, crazy mess.